This post may contain affiliate links. Please read our disclosure policy.

 - Tomatoes: Roma tomatoes are nice here – they are firm and meaty without being overly juicy.

-- Jalapeño: Remove the ribs and seeds from the jalapeño, and then finely dice it.
+- Jalapeño: Remove the ribs and seeds from the jalapeño, and finely dice it.
+You can also try it with serrano peppers instead.

 - Red Onion: If needed, another type of onion, like white or yellow would be fine.